VukAmidzic/AST_abstract_syntax_tree/README.md

 echo $?
 ```
 to see the result of a tree in main.c.
-You can also change the tree to you liking.
+You can also change the tree to your liking.